sjpierce/FMDE2024/README.md

   (CSTAT) do not fall under the CC BY-NC-SA license.
 They are intellectual property owned by Michigan State University.
 I use them for branding purposes because I am an MSU employee.
-- Similarly, I assume that graphics file for the logos of the American Evaluation Association (AEA)is the intellectual property of that organization and also does not fall under the CC BY-NC-SA license.
+- Similarly, I assume that graphics file for the logo of the American Evaluation Association (AEA) is the intellectual property of that organization and also does not fall under the CC BY-NC-SA license.
 My use of it in this repository should fall under fair use provisions of trademark law.